-Bheri River Rafting commences either by taking a one and half hour flight to Nepalgunj or a 627 km long drive from Kathmandu.
+Bheri River Rafting commences by taking a one-and-a-half-hour flight to Nepalgunj or a 627 km long drive from Kathmandu.
 The flight provides an opportunity for spectacular views of the Himalayas.
-If you prefer to take the flight, a four-hour drive is required to reach Samjhighat, the put-in point.
-The drive itself is a unique experience, winding up through the Siwalik Hills and passing local villages.
+If you prefer to take the flight, a four-hour drive must reach Samjhighat, the put-in point.
+The drive is a unique experience, winding up through the Siwalik Hills and passing local villages.

-One of the best for river rafts in the world, the Lower Karnali comprises a major river journey.
+One of the best river rafts globally, the Lower Karnali comprises a significant river journey.
 Depending on the water level in the river, the jungle corridor could take as long as four days.
-The Seti river mixes from the right once the gorge is exited and the river grade drops to Class 2.
+The Seti river mixes from the right once we exit the gorge, and the river grade drops to Class 2.
 After a day or two of rafting, the river meets Bheri coming from the left.
-The place has a pleasurable camping beach if you intend to reach the take-out point at lunchtime the following day.
-Chisopani, the take-out point is an impressive bridge spanning the river with plenty of shops selling food, soft drinks, and cold beer.
-The return journey to Kathmandu is about twenty hours’ drive with alternative returns via the Bardia National Park or a two hours bus ride to Nepalgunj from where flights are available to Kathmandu.
+The place has a desirable camping beach if you intend to reach the take-out point at lunchtime the following day.
+Chisopani, the take-out point, is an impressive bridge spanning the river with plenty of shops selling food, soft drinks, and cold beer.
+The return journey to Kathmandu is about twenty hours drive with alternative returns via the Bardia National Park or a two hours bus ride to Nepalgunj from where flights are available to Kathmandu.